-Any action or omission that makes it completely or partly impossible to form a proper assessment of an individual's knowledge, insights, skills, professional attitude or reflection, including in any event:
+Any action or omission that makes it completely or partly impossible to form a proper assessment of an individual's knowledge, understanding, skills, professional attitude or reflection, including in any event:

-- a. during an examination, including an online examination, or practical assignment, having to hand unauthorised communication devices or documents; - b. during an online or other examination or a written assignment, having available unauthorised notes (crib sheets) in the permitted material; - c. during an online or other examination or a practical assignment, completely or partly copying the answers of another person; - d. during an online or other examination or a practical assignment, exchanging information with another person; - e. during an online or other examination or a practical assignment, impersonating another person or having another person impersonating the student; - f. plagiarism (acting in contradiction of the Leiden University Code of Conduct on Plagiarism, attached); - g. modifying the submitted examination (digital or otherwise) at the inspection;
+a. during an online of other examination, or practical assignment, having to hand unauthorised communication devices, software such as unauthorized AI software, or unauthorized documents;

-- h. not complying with the provisions of Articles 4.6, 4.9 and 6.3.1, and the sections of the House Rules FGGA for Students during Written Examinations that were established to prevent fraud - 6.1.2 Fraud is also taken to mean gaining access or attempting to gain access on improper grounds to the programme, or a constituent examination, practical assignment or examination. - 6.1.3 Other behaviour which the examination committee, on the basis of the rules laid down and communicated within the faculty or programme, considers to be fraud.
+- b. during an online or other examination or a written assignment, having available unauthorised notes (crib sheets) in the permitted material; - c. during an online or other examination or a practical assignment, completely or partly copying the answers of another person; - d. during an online or other examination or a practical assignment, exchanging information with another person; - e. during an online or other examination or a practical assignment, impersonating another person or having another person impersonating the student; - f. plagiarism (acting in contradiction of the Leiden University Code of Conduct on Plagiarism, attached); - g. modifying the submitted examination (digital or otherwise) at the inspection; - h. not complying with the provisions of Articles 4.6, 4.9 and 6.3.1, and the sections of the House Rules FGGA for Students during Written Examinations that were established to prevent fraud - 6.1.2 Fraud is also understood to mean gaining access or attempting to gain access on improper grounds to the classess, or a constituent examination, practical assignment or examination. - 6.1.3 Fraud is also understood to mean other behaviour which the Board of Examiners, on the basis of the rules laid down and communicated within the faculty or degree programme, considers to be fraud. - 6.1.4 Making use of fictitious research data, graphs, literature and literature references is also classed as fraud.